seanhig/spa-stack/api/springboot/README.md

 - SpringBoot Identity
     - With Google Authentication
     - With Microsoft Authentication
+- SpringBoot Kafka

-> Currently has near feature parity to WebAPI and can use the same frontend Angular UI.
-Kafka integration is all that remains.
+> Feature parity to WebAPI using the same frontend Angular UI.

 ## Setup